 I currently serve on the House Energy and Commerce Committee, House Rules Committee, and the House Budget Committee.

+As of the 118th Congress, I am the most senior medical doctor on both sides of the aisle, serving in the House of Representatives.
 Because of my medical background, I have been a strong advocate for health care legislation aimed at reducing health care costs, improving choices, reforming liability laws to put the needs of patients first, and ensuring there are enough doctors in the public and private sector to care for America’s patients and veterans.
-I have voted to repeal the Affordable Care Act 54 times.
-I have played an important role in bipartisan efforts to ensure the safety of food, drugs, and consumer products, and have introduced legislation to strengthen our ability to stop dangerous goods and products from coming into this country.
+I have voted to repeal the Affordable Care Act over 50 times, and have played an important role in bipartisan efforts to reform the Food and Drug Administration.

-As a member of Congress representing one of the fastest-growing areas of the country, transportation is also a top priority.
+As a member of Congress representing one of the country's fastest-growing areas, transportation is also a top priority.
 In 2005, I successfully amended the Highway Bill to include development credits, design-build, and environmental streamlining.
 During my time on Capitol Hill, I have worked to build, maintain, and improve the safety of our roads, bridges, air service, and transit in the North Texas region.

-Today, I represent the majority of Denton County, and parts of Dallas County and Tarrant County.
-I was raised in Denton, and attended The Selwyn School, graduating in 1968 as valedictorian.
+Today, I represent all of Cooke County, the majority of Denton County, and parts of Tarrant and Wise Counties.
+I was raised in Denton and attended The Selwyn School, graduating in 1968 as valedictorian.
 In addition, I graduated with both an undergraduate and a master’s degree from North Texas State University, now the University of North Texas.

-My wife, Laura, and I have been married for 41 years.
+My wife, Laura, and I have been married for over 40 years.
 We have three children and two grandsons.